30 November 2018

 A love affair between director and actress

 Judy Garland was now taking an interest in men.
 After starring in her final juvenile performance in Ziegfeld Girl (Robert Z. Leonard, Busby Berkeley, 1941) alongside glamorous beauties Lana Turner and Hedy Lamarr, Judy got engaged to bandleader David Rose in May 1941, just two months after his divorce from Martha Raye.
 Despite planning a big wedding, the couple eloped to Las Vegas and married with just her mother Ethel and her stepfather Will Gilmore present.
-However, their marriage went downhill as, after discovering that she was pregnant in November 1942, David and MGM persuaded her to abort the baby in order to keep her good-girl image up.
+However, their marriage went downhill as, after discovering that she was pregnant in November 1942, David and MGM persuaded her to abort the baby to keep her good-girl image up.
 She did so and, as a result, was haunted for the rest of her life by her 'inhumane actions'.
 The couple separated in January 1943.

-Garland made more than two dozen films with MGM, nine of which with Mickey Rooney.
+Garland made more than two dozen films with MGM, nine with Mickey Rooney.
 She played a vaudevillian during WWI in For Me and My Gal (Busby Berkeley, 1942).
 A big success was Meet Me in St. Louis (Vincente Minnelli, 1944), Director Vincente Minnelli highlighted Judy's beauty for the first time on screen, having made the period musical in colour.
 He showed off her large brandy-brown eyes and her full, thick lips and after filming ended in April 1944, a love affair resulted between director and actress and they were soon living together.

-Vincente began to mold Judy and her career, making her more beautiful and more popular with audiences worldwide.
-He directed her in The Clock (Vincente Minnelli, 1945), and during the filming the couple announced their engagement.
+Vincente began to mould Judy and her career, making her more beautiful and more popular with audiences worldwide.
+He directed her in The Clock (Vincente Minnelli, 1945), and during filming the couple announced their engagement.
 On 15 June 1945 Judy and Vincente married at her mother's home with her boss Louis B. Mayer giving her away and her best friend Betty Asher serving as bridesmaid.
 After their honeymoon in New York, Judy discovered that she was pregnant.
 Her first film after marrying Vincente Minnelli was The Harvey Girls (Vincente Minnelli, 1946).
 Then Judy gave birth to their daughter, Liza Minnelli.
+After a postnatal depression, she spent much of her time recuperating in bed.

+She returned to work, to film The Pirate (Vincente Minnelli, 1948) with Gene Kelly.
+Judy's mental health was deteriorating and she began hallucinating things and making false accusations toward people, especially her husband, making the filming a nightmare.
+She then teamed up with Fred Astaire for the musical Easter Parade (Charles Walters, 1948), which resulted in a successful comeback despite having Vincente fired from directing the musical.
 Afterwards, Judy's health deteriorated and she began the first of several suicide attempts.
-In May 1949, she was checked into a rehabilitation center, which caused her much distress.
+In May 1949, she was checked into a rehabilitation centre, which caused her much distress.
 After being replaced by Betty Hutton on Annie Get Your Gun (George Sidney, 1950), Judy was suspended before making her final film for MGM, Summer Stock (Charles Walters, 1950).
-Then Judy received her third suspension and was fired by MGM, and her second marriage was also soon dissolved.
+Then Judy received her third suspension and was fired by MGM, and her second marriage was soon dissolved.

 Having taken up with ruggedly handsome and streetwise entrepreneur Sidney Luft, Judy travelled to London to star at the legendary Palladium.
 She was an instant success and after her divorce to Vincente Minnelli was finalised on 29 March 1951 after almost six years of marriage, Judy travelled with Sid to New York to make an appearance on Broadway.
-With her new found fame on stage, Judy was stopped in her tracks in February 1952 when she became pregnant by Sid Luft.
+With her newfound fame on stage, Judy was stopped in her tracks in February 1952 when she became pregnant by Sid Luft.
 At the age of 30, she made him her third husband.
+Her relationship with her mother had long since been dissolved by this point, and after the birth of her second daughter, Lorna Luft, on 21 November 1952, she refused to allow her mother to see her granddaughter.
+Ethel then died in January 1953 of a heart attack, leaving Judy devastated and feeling guilty about not reconciling with her mother before her untimely demise.

 Judy Garland and Fred Astaire in Easter Parade (1948)